luccaluchi/database-conception/README.md

 # Database Conception
-This is a work of the database couse that consists of the design of a relational database going through all its stages.
+This is a work of the database course that consists of the design of a relational database going through all its stages.

 ## Problema
 O seu grupo foi contratado para modelar um banco de dados relacional